isabella232/csharp-nps-sms-delighted/readme.md

 This is simple enough, just the Message and the From as an endpoint.

 Next, lets add the controller, create a new Empty API controller and call it **SMSController.cs**.
-In this step, we also want the delighted nuget so install that in PM.
+In this step, we also want the Delighted NuGet so install that in PM.

 ```ruby
 PM> Install-Package Delighted.Api